Linguistic insecurity: Malinke-Bambara

-One example of linguistic insecurity arising from dialectal differences can be found in work done by Canut and Keita (1994).
+One example of linguistic insecurity arising from dialectal differences may be found in work done by Canut and Keita (1994).
 They conducted a study of an area in the Mandingo zone of Mali that exhibited a linguistic continuum between two different forms: Bambara and Malinke.
 The study included two villages (Bendugu and Sagabari), a middle-sized town (Kita), and the capital of Mali (Bamako).
-Bamako is on the Bambara extreme of the continuum, Sagabari on the Malinke extreme, and Bendugu and Kita in between.
-The linguistic features important for understanding the differences between the dialects are mainly phonological.
+Bamako is on the Bambara extreme of the continuum, Sagabari is on the Malinke extreme, and Bendugu and Kita are in between.
+The linguistic features that are important for understanding the differences between the dialects are mainly phonological.

-The area encompassing these four places has relatively high social mobility and those who gain status often move towards Bamako, the capital.
-The dialects follow this pattern, as those closer to the capital are perceived as more prestigious; the most peripheral form in Sagabari can even prompt mockery of the individual using it.
+The area encompassing the four places has relatively high social mobility, and those who gain status often move towards Bamako, the capital.
+The dialects follow that pattern, as those closer to the capital are perceived as more prestigious; the most peripheral form in Sagabari may even prompt mockery of an individual who uses it.
 Thus, those speaking a dialect different from Bambara are likely to be affected by linguistic insecurity, particularly those closer to the Malinke end of the continuum.

 Since migration is common, there are many examples of young migrants to the area who display linguistic insecurity.
 Most migrants who speak Malinke try to hide their origins and assimilate to the higher status society by changing the way that they speak.
-In their attempts to escape their geosocial status, however, they tend to hypercorrect to the point where they create non-existent terms in Bambara.
-One example is replacing every /h/ in Malinke with the /f/ used in Bamako, leading one to say 'young boy' /foron/ (which does not exist in Bamako) for 'noble' /horon/.
+In their attempts to escape their geosocial status, but they tend to hypercorrect to the point that they create non-existent terms in Bambara.
+One example is replacing every /h/ in Malinke with the /f/ that is used in Bamako, which led one to say "young boy" /foron/ (which does not exist in Bamako) for "noble" /horon/.